rust-lang/rust/src/doc/rustc-dev-guide/src/profiling/with_perf.md

   to profile.
 - Set the following settings in your `config.toml`:
   - `debuginfo-level = 1` - enables line debuginfo
-  - `use-jemalloc = false` - lets you do memory use profiling with valgrind
+  - `jemalloc = false` - lets you do memory use profiling with valgrind
   - leave everything else the defaults
 - Run `./x.py build` to get a full build
 - Make a rustup toolchain pointing to that result